 Don't panic-buy tools

-Build strategy before picking solutions
+Build a strategy before picking solutions

 Start small and prove it works